hhuanglabweb/hhuanglabweb.github.io/_posts/2018-08-20-first-post.md

 image: /img/hello_world.jpeg
 ---

 This is our first post.
-We will use this website to introduce our work and post tutorials regarding our software.
-We will also be sharing lab life.
+We will use this website to introduce our work, post tutorials written by our lab members and share our lab life.